raballew/okd-the-hard-way/README.md

 ## Code of Conduct

-The Rust [code of conduct](https://www.rust-lang.org/conduct.html) is adhered by the Taler project.
+The Rust [code of conduct](https://www.rust-lang.org/conduct.html) is adhered by the OKD The Hard Way project.

-All contributors, community members, and visitors are expected to familiarize themselves with the code of conduct and to follow these standards in all Taler-affiliated environments, which includes but is not limited to repositories, chats, and meetup events.
+All contributors, community members, and visitors are expected to familiarize themselves with the code of conduct and to follow these standards in all OKD The Hard Way-affiliated environments, which includes but is not limited to repositories, chats, and meetup events.

 ## License